elisfromkirov/fennecs/README.md

-# fennecs
+# Fennecs #

-A entity component system framework
+Fennecs is an entity component system framework.